Sachin124/PATCHAPI-Using-NODEJS/README.md

-# POSTAPI-using-NODEJS
+# GETAPI-using-NODEJS
-I create a post api for storing the data from user to our database MONGODB
+I create a GET API for Fetching the data from user to our database MONGODB